Asia81/HackingToolkit9DS/README.md

 If you fork it, or do anything with it, do what you want without asking.
 But please, just give some credits, thanks.

-#TeamOnodera and #TeamRem Until the Death
+As Always #TeamOnodera and #TeamRem Until the Death